 Let’s walk through the setup process for a no-code ETL solution and its benefits.

 No-code ETL solutions are simple.
-Vendors are specialized in building and maintaining data pipelines on your behalf.
+Vendors specialize in building and maintaining data pipelines on your behalf.
 Instead of starting from scratch for each integration.
 Companies like Portable create connector templates that can be leveraged by hundreds or thousands of clients.

-Step-By-Step Tutorial For Configuring A 7shifts ETL Pipeline
+Step-By-Step Tutorial for Configuring Your 7shifts ETL Pipeline

 Off-the-shelf ETL tools offer a no-code setup process.
 Here are the instructions to connect 7shifts to your cloud data warehouse with Portable.